What is the BIFF Communication Method and Why Does It Matter

 1. Pause Before Responding

 When you receive a provocative or emotional message, take a moment to calm yourself before responding.
 This will help you craft a more measured BIFF response.
+Pausing before responding is crucial in a hostile conversation to ensure a measured and effective BIFF response.

 2. Draft Your Response Using the BIFF Structure